-At the end of the week instead of using the water as a liquid fertilizer, simply leave it in the jar.
+At the end of the week, leave it in the jar instead of using the water as liquid fertilizer.
 Put a lid on the jar and wait 4 to 6 weeks for the banana water to ferment and become vinegar.

-Epiphytic perennials, such as Elk Horn and Staghorn ferns do not grow in soil.
+Epiphytic perennials like Elk Horn and Staghorn ferns do not grow in soil.
 They derive all of their nourishment from the air around them.
-Spraying them with your foliar fertilizer is an excellent way to provide them with a boost of nutrients for stellar growth.
+Spraying them with your foliar fertilizer is a great way to provide them with a boost of nutrients for stellar growth.

 12. Set Your Air Plant On A Banana Peel

-When establishing an air plant on its backboard or trunk, set a whole banana peel as its base.
+When establishing an air plant on its backboard or trunk, use banana peels as its base.
 Cover it with moss and set the plant over it.
 As the banana peel decays, its nutrients will be released for the benefit of your fern.

 Steps To Take To Dry Banana Peels

-If you have a food dehydrator, simply follow instructions to dry your banana peels.
+If you have a food dehydrator, simply follow the recipe instructions to make dried banana peels.
 Otherwise, you can dry them in the oven at a very low temperature (140°).